 Head Coach- Men's and Women's Golf:

-Marc Chandonnet enters his eighth season as the head coach of the Seattle University men's and women's golf teams in 2018-19.
-To date, his teams have collected 51 total WAC All-Academic Team honorees (24 men, 27 women), four Cleveland Golf/Srixon All-America Scholars, two Golf Coaches Association of America All-America Scholars and 17 WGCA All-American Scholars, as well as a GCAA President’s Special Recognition Award and a WGCA All-Scholar Team award.
+Marc Chandonnet enters his tenth season as the head coach of the Seattle University men's and women's golf teams in 2021-22.
+To date, his teams have collected 64 total WAC All-Academic Team honorees (29 men, 35 women), seven Cleveland Golf/Srixon All-America Scholars, two Golf Coaches Association of America All-America Scholars and 24 WGCA All-American Scholars, as well as a GCAA President’s Special Recognition Award and two WGCA All-Scholar Team award.

 The 2018-19 teams were some of Chandonnet’s best yet.
 The men set the record for the lowest team round at the Seattle U Invitational, also achieving the best two scores in program history for low round vs. par at the Nick Watney Invitational and the Seattle U Invitational.
 They finished third at the WAC Men’s Golf Championships, with Nathan Cogswell leading the way with an eighth-place tie.
 Cogswell, the WAC Men’s Golfer of the Month for October, had three of the Redhawks’ four top-10 finishes, and also took first place at the Washington State Golf Association (WSGA) Men’s Championship while posting the top two 54-hole scores in Redhawk history at the Nick Watney and Seattle U Invitationals.
 Seattle U’s women tied for first place at the WAC Women’s Golf Championships, led by Kimberlee Tottori’s and Vendela From’s fourth-place tie.
 The team posted the best team season scoring average in school history, also claiming the top spot for single-season par 5 scoring.
 Individually, the Redhawks excelled as well - Linette Chua set the school record for the lowest total in a 54-hole tournament at the Red Rocks Invitational, while Nicole Foster made the Final 32 bracket at the California Women’s Amateur Championship.
 In all, Seattle U’s women collected five top-10 finishes.